6 Best Shoes for Europe Travel (Comfortable, Chic, and Worth Packing)

 I personally find that adjustable straps are a lifesaver when your feet inevitably swell in the heat.
 I recommend looking for a contoured, cushioned footbed and a secure ankle strap.
 Slides and flip flops are risky on uneven pavement, but strappy sandals will keep you grounded.

-I adore these ones from Balzac Paris.
+I also love these sandals from Balzac Paris.
 They constantly come in and out of stock, so if you happen to get see them in your size, don’t hesitate.
-They are absolutely worth the investment.
 I’ve had mine for 2 years with no issues, and wear them around religiously when I’m in Europe.
-They’re such a natural fit to the surroundings (probably because they’re a Parisian-European based brand) and I just love them.

 Some other sandals I recommend for comfort & chic style that are worth packing are these beautiful sandals from Vagabond shoemakers (of course I had to throw them in).
-The square shaped toe on these is so elegant, and the comfortability, as usual is 10/10.
 If you’re looking for non-heeled sandals, then I’d go with these leather ones that have natural arch support.
 The brown embossed leather is stunning.

 Best for:

-Sandals are best if you’re going to be traveling to Europe in the summer, and also work really well if you’re planning a beach-adjacent vacation.
+• Europe travel in the spring and summer, and if you’re planning a beach-adjacent vacation.

 #5 Best Evening Shoes That Won’t Destroy Your Feet